 After the War of the Austrian Succesion peace came in 1749.
 Peace was to be celebrated in London 15 Mai 1749.with a spectacular event that featured fireworks and music.
 The MUSIC FOR THE ROAL FIREWORKS was written by George Friederich Händel.
 There was 12000 present in the audience.
 The music was written for 3 horn parts, 3 trumpet parts, 2 oboe parts, bassoon part (with doubling of contra bassoon and serpent) timpani and side drum.
 The parts was doubled to a wind band consisting of c.
 60 players, among them 9 trumpet players and 9 horn players.
 The music was a success, but the fireworks were a disaster.
 There were 12000 people in the audience.

 HAND COLORED DRAWING OF THE ROYAL FIREWORKS 15 MAI 1749,

 – as it might have looked if it hadn’t exploded prematurely!

 11. THE MANNHEIMER COURT ORCHESTRA

 THE MANNHEIMER COURT ORCHESTRA

-Fig. 31 THE MANNHEIMER COURT ORCHESTRA – was the most famous orchestra in Europe in the latter half of the 18th century..
-The father of the orchestra is considered to be Czeck composer Johann Stamitz.
-They were known for their disciplin and virtuosity.
-The English historian and pomposer Charles Burney (1726-1814) described 1773 the players in the orchestra before a performance as: “An army of generals, equally fit to plan a battle as to fight one”.
-The Mannheim Orchestra had 50 players, among them 2 trumpet players and 2 horn players, as shown on the picture ( with horns playing “in revers” as in fig. 21 )
+– was the most famous orchestra in Europe in the latter half of the 18th century, known for their disciplin and virtuosity.
+The father of the orchestra is considered to be the Czeck composer Johann Stamitz. .
+The English historian and pomposer Charles Burney (1726-1814) described 1773 the players in the orchestra before a performance as: “An army of generals, equally fit to plan a battle they are going to win”.
+The Mannheim Orchestra had 50 players, among them 2 trumpet players and 2 horn players, as shown on the picture ( with horns playing “in revers” and with “bells up” )